-Impact Management Actions Implementation Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Develop and implement communication strategies to facilitate public participation; Develop and implement a collaborative and constructive approach to conflict resolution as part of the external stakeholder engagement process; Sustain continuous communication and liaison with neighboring owners and residents Create work and training opportunities for local stakeholders; and Where feasible, no workers, with the exception of security personnel, must be permitted to stay over-night on the site.
+Impact Management Actions Implementati on Monitoring Dosponsible Method of Timeframe for Responsible Fraguanay Evidence of Responsible · Frequency compliance Davidan and implement communication strategies to person EPC implementation implementation person FCO / ESA Daily • Develop and implement communication strategies to facilitate public participation; Contractor Compliance with EMPR / Method Duration of the construction ECO / ESA Daily Monthly Environment - Develop and implement a collaborative and constructive Statements phase al Control approach to conflict resolution as part of the external Reports stakeholder engagement process; Sustain continuous communication and liaison with neighboring owners and residents Create work and training opportunities for local stakeholders; and Where feasible, no workers, with the exception of security personnel, must be permitted to stay over-night on the site.
 This would reduce the risk to local farmers.
-EPC Contractor Compliance with EMPR / Method Statements Duration of the construction phase ECO / ESA Daily Monthly Environment al Control Reports